WafryAhamed/Flutter_Practical/README.md

 # E-Commerce App - Authentication System

-A production-ready **Sign In / Sign Up authentication system** for a mobile e-commerce app with modern Uber-like UX.
+A production-ready **Sign In / Sign Up authentication system** for a mobile e-commerce app.

 ## 🎯 Features